Direct construction of optimized stellarator shapes. II. Numerical quasisymmetric solutions: Introduction

 A complementary approach to finding quasisymmetric geometries, developed by \cite{GB1}, is to directly construct the geometry from the relevant equations, with no need then for optimization.
 Expanding in small distance $r$ from the magnetic axis (that is, large aspect ratio), Garren \& Boozer derived equations for quasisymmetry to first and second order in $r$.
-While their work is best known for the result that the number of equations exceeds the number of unknowns at third order, the useful constructive procedure at lower order has not been fully exploited as a tool to generate quasisymmetric shapes, which can be useful as initial conditions for conventional optimization, and to understand the landscape of quasisymmetric shapes.
+Their work is perhaps best known for the result that the number of equations exceeds the number of unknowns at third order, so quasisymmetry may be achieved on one surface but not throughout a volume.
+However the useful constructive procedure at lower order has not been fully exploited as a tool to generate quasisymmetric shapes, which can be useful as initial conditions for conventional optimization, and to understand the landscape of quasisymmetric shapes.
 The goal of this paper is to reinvigorate this development.

 In an accompanying Paper I \citep{PaperI}, we derived two ways to generate a shape in standard cylindrical coordinates with prescribed $B$ using the Garren-Boozer framework, summarized in sections \ref{sec:conversion} and \ref{sec:conversion3} below.
 In the present paper, we develop the optimization-free approach to constructing quasisymmetric geometries in several ways.
 In section 3, we present a new spectrally accurate algorithm for solving the equation for quasisymmetry to first order in $r$.
 Using several methods for converting the results to standard cylindrical coordinates, explained in section 4, we present in section 5 examples of quasi-axisymmetric and quasi-helically symmetric equilibria obtained without optimization.
-There, we use the codes VMEC \citep{VMEC1983, VMEC1986} and BOOZ\_XFORM \citep{Sanchez} to compute the spectrum of $B$, confirming that the symmetry-breaking harmonics are small and that they scale as expected.
+(Quasi-poloidally symmetric configurations cannot be generated using this approach since this symmetry is impossible near the axis.)
+For each of these configurations, we use the codes VMEC \citep{VMEC1983, VMEC1986} and BOOZ\_XFORM \citep{Sanchez} to compute the spectrum of $B$, confirming that the symmetry-breaking harmonics are small and that they scale as expected.
 One family of equilibria we consider (section 5.3) possesses quasisymmetry but not stellarator symmetry, which may be desirable for obtaining significant intrinsic rotation.
 We discuss and conclude in section 6.
 A proof that a unique solution to the first-order quasisymmetry equation exists despite the nonlinearity of the problem is given in the appendix.

 The approach here allows quasisymmetric flux surface shapes to be computed in $<1$ millisecond on a laptop.
 This timescale is at least 4 orders of magnitude faster than a typical equilibrium calculation with VMEC, much less an optimization in which VMEC is iterated to find quasisymmetric equilibria.
 Our approach can therefore be used for extensive searches of parameter space, potentially enabling an identification of all possible quasisymmetric plasma shapes, at least in the vicinity of the magnetic axis.
 Also, this ``direct construction'' approach makes clear how many degrees of freedom are available in the space of quasisymmetric magnetic fields, giving insight into the landscape of solutions.